-Unless other liquid is approved, the hydrostatic test shall consist of filling the space by fresh water or sea water, whichever is appropriate for testing of the space, to the level specified in Table 1 or Table 2.
+Unless another liquid is approved, hydrostatic tests shall consist of filling the space with fresh water or sea water, whichever is appropriate for testing, to the level specified in Table 4.1-1 or 4.1-2.

-In case a tank for cargoes with higher density shall be tested with fresh water or sea water, the testing pressure height shall be specially considered.
+In cases where a tank for higher density cargoes shall be tested with fresh water or sea water, the testing pressure height shall be specially considered.